mvolkmann/blog/src/swift-ui.md

 and number of times to repeat.
 Duration is the total time over which the animation takes place.
 Delay is the amount of time the animation waits to begin after being triggered.
-An easing function controls the speed at which an animation is applied over its duration.
+An easing function controls the speed at which an animation advances over its duration.

 Provided easing functions include